Lorraine O Hanlon - Principal L.I.S.T.D & Mem RAD

 Since graduationg in 2012 Emma's professional credits include many high profile cooperate events, "The Cancer Slam" advert for Cancer Research UK and Race for life events, performances on ITV'S Children In Need, Text Santa, and the London 2012 Olympic opening ceremony.

-Emma has always been pasionate about insoiring others to dance and is excited to be teaching at Lorraine's, where her love of dance began.
+Emma has always been pasionate about inspiring others to dance and is excited to be teaching at Lorraine's, where her love of dance began.

 All our teachers are professional or ex-professionals, who have worked in the dance, television and performing arts industries for several years.
 All are highly qualified and CRB checked, so you can rest assured that your child is getting the best training available, in a safe and positive environment.